cvxgrp/cvxbson/README.md

 assert np.allclose(data["A"], recovered["A"])
 assert np.allclose(data["B"], recovered["B"])
 ```

 We have also implemented the same functionality in for json files but would advise
 against using it.
 It is much slower and less efficient.

+You may want to avoid the path via files.
+It is possible to work directly
+with bson strings.
+We provide methods for that, too.

 ## Poetry